 - Combined SLA for both regions = 1 − (1 − N)(1 − N) = N + (1 − N)N

 Finally, you must factor in the SLA for Traffic Manager.
-As of when this article was written, the SLA for Traffic Manager SLA is 99.99%.
+At the time of this writing, the SLA for Traffic Manager SLA is 99.99%.

 - Composite SLA = 99.99% × (combined SLA for both regions)

-A further detail is that failing over is not instantaneous, which can result in some downtime during a failover.
+Also, failing over is not instantaneous and can result in some downtime during a failover.
 See Traffic Manager endpoint monitoring and failover.

 The calculated SLA number is a useful baseline, but it doesn't tell the whole story about availability.
 Often, an application can degrade gracefully when a non-critical path fails.
 Consider an application that shows a catalog of books.
 If the application can't retrieve the thumbnail image for the cover, it might show a placeholder image.
 In that case, failing to get the image does not reduce the application's uptime, although it affects the user experience.